Comp-Tech-Guy/No-Gaps/README.md

 # 🧱 No-Gaps

-A **minimalist UI enhancement** that removes unnecessary borders and gaps, creating a **cleaner, edge-to-edge look** for your browser — perfect for **split-screen mode** and maximizing screen real estate.
+A **minimalist UI enhancement** that removes borders and gaps, creating a **cleaner, edge-to-edge look** for your browser — perfect for **split-screen mode** and maximizing screen real estate.
+This is really a golden mod for you guys to use to have a seemless and minimal look that you like.

 <img width="240" alt="zen-badge-light" src="https://github.com/user-attachments/assets/d6ab3ddf-6630-4062-92d0-22497d2a3f9a" />